 Of course, the inherent contradiction is that his party would send Jesus Christ “back to where he came from”.
 But would that be Palestine or Heaven?.

 Here he is trying to defend himself on daytime TV:

 5. Former UKIP Man Godfrey Bloom Opens His Mouth And Out Pours…

-4. Millionaire Jon Voight Thinks Health Care For The Poor Takes Away His Freedoms
+4. Millionaire Jon Voight Thinks Health Care For The Poor Takes Away His Freedoms (Idiot Watch)

-3. The Earth is 6,000 years old
+3. The Earth is 6,000 years old (Idiot Watch Special)

 Sad that they don’t seem to take into account the problems of translating and compiling a diverse bunch of papers written in various ancient languages hundreds of years ago.
-That’s essentially what the Bible consists of.
+But that’s essentially what the Bible consists of.
 That’s why I wouldn’t personally want to take what is says as “gospel”.
 This video had clocked up 519,241 when I first found it…

 To quote the female presenter (in a line that could have come straight out of The Simpsons): “Life from non-life, apart from God’s direct intervention, is a fairy tale.
 But despite that obvious truth, evolutionists continue to build their supposedly scientific case on a foundation that virtually rules out everything that follows after it.”
 Yeah, right.